pivot-access-ltd/bma-offline-docs/src/maas-installation.md

 If you're upgrading from any version less than MAAS 2.9: While the following procedures should work, note that they are untested.
 Use at your own risk.
 Start by making a verifiable backup; see step 1, below.
 [/note]

-<a href="#heading--upgrading-from-maas-2-3to-3-0"><h3 id="heading--upgrading-from-maas-2-3to-3-0">Upgrading from MAAS 2.3 - 2.8 to MAAS 3.0 Beta</h3></a>
+<a href="#heading--upgrading-from-maas-2-3to-3-0"><h3 id="heading--upgrading-from-maas-2-3to-3-0">Upgrading from MAAS 2.3 - 2.8 to MAAS 3.0</h3></a>

 1. Back up your MAAS server completely; the tools and media are left entirely to your discretion.
 Just be sure that you can definitely restore your previous configuration, should this procedure fail to work correctly.

-2. Add the MAAS 3.0 Beta PPA to your repository list with the following command, ignoring any apparent error messages:
+2. Add the MAAS 3.0 PPA to your repository list with the following command, ignoring any apparent error messages:

 ```
-sudo apt-add-repository paa:maas/3.0-next
+sudo apt-add-repository paa:maas/3.0
 ```

 3. Run the release upgrade like this, answering any questions with the given default values: